secretstartups/handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 The CoS to the CEO is responsible for maintaining this list.
 There is an issue to also [add DRIs and review the mitigations](https://gitlab.com/gitlab-com/cos-team/-/issues/20).

-## Supporting Contribute Challenge
+## Supporting Summit Challenge

-The CEO chooses to run a Contribute Challenge in advance of some [Contributes](https://about.gitlab.com/events/gitlab-contribute/).
-The Challenge is shared at least two weeks in advance of Contribute.
+The CEO chooses to run a Summit Challenge in advance of some [Summits](https://about.gitlab.com/events/gitlab-contribute/).
+The Challenge is shared at least two weeks in advance of Summit.
 As an example, the 2020 Challenge encouraged team members to [beautify docs](https://gitlab.com/groups/gitlab-org/-/epics/3063).
 The CoST to the CEO is responsible for collaborating with the CEO to create and introduce the challenge.
 The CEO is responsible for identifying a prize for team members, but the CoST should ensure that a prize is identified and support the CEO in this if needed.

 ### Meeting Cleanup Day